Being self-employed isn’t easy. Let’s be real.

 It’s also illuminated my strengths and weaknesses in ways that no other job ever has for me.
 This has helped to guide me when deciding what projects I take on, whether it’s related to photography or marketing or both, so I’m able to do more of what I enjoy and what I do best — and ultimately, feel a whole lot happier.

-When someone hires you as a consultant, whether it’s in marketing or something else, they expect you to provide them with answers.
+When someone hires you as a consultant, they expect you to provide them with answers.
 If you don’t know the answers, you need to be able to find them.
-If you can’t find the answers, you need to have a good reason why.
+And if you can’t find the answers, you need to have a good reason why.
 Otherwise, there’s a chance you might not hang onto that client relationship for the long haul.

 This can be scary, obviously.
 I’ve had so many moments since going it alone when I’ve needed a clear answer where there is none; there’s no one who can tell me exactly what I should do.
 It’s all up to me.

-Sure, you can’t step onto Muni in San Francisco without awkwardly rubbing shoulders with another marketer, so I’m literally surrounded by potential resources.
-And of course, there are networking groups and tons of online resources as well, including my best friend, Google.
+Sure, I can’t step onto a Muni train in San Francisco without awkwardly rubbing shoulders with another marketer, so I’m literally surrounded by potential resources.
+And of course, there are networking groups and tons of online resources as well.

 But no matter what advice I get from anybody else — at the end of the day, the responsibility to decide what to do with any project (or my business, for that matter) is mine, and mine alone.

 Being in such a position of constant self-reliance has not only strengthened my confidence in my own skills, but it’s forced me to learn more on my own.
 And on that note…